Privacy, Secrecy, and Storage with Multiple Noisy Measurements of Identifiers: Model Comparisons

-The projections of the boundary triples $\displaystyle (R_s,R_l,R_m)$ onto the $\displaystyle (R_l,R_m)$-plane for the HSM and VSM are depicted in Fig.~\ref{fig:xyaxisproject}, and Fig.~\ref{fig:xzaxisproject} shows the projections onto the $\displaystyle (R_l,R_s)$-plane for different crossover probabilities at the encoder and different number of measurements at the decoder.
-At the highest leakage-storage $\displaystyle (R_l^*,R_m^*)$ point in Fig.~\ref{fig:xyaxisproject}, one achieves the maximum secret-key rate $\displaystyle R_s^*$ that corresponds to the highest point in Fig.~\ref{fig:xzaxisproject}.
+The projections of the boundary triples $\displaystyle (R_s,R_l,R_m)$ for the HSM and VSM onto the $\displaystyle (R_m,R_l)$-plane and onto the $\displaystyle (R_m,R_s)$-plane are depicted in Fig.~\ref{fig:xyaxisproject} and Fig.~\ref{fig:xzaxisproject}, respectively, for different crossover probabilities at the encoder and different numbers of measurements at the decoder.
+Every marker on each curve corresponds to the evaluation of the rate-region boundaries for a fixed crossover probability $\tilde{x}$ given in (\ref{eq:xtilderange}), so Figs.~\ref{fig:xyaxisproject} and ~\ref{fig:xzaxisproject} should be considered jointly for analysis.
+Recall from (\ref{eq:rateregiongenerated}) that any smaller $R_s$ and greater $R_l$ and $R_m$ than the boundary triples are achievable.

-Fig.~\ref{fig:xyaxisproject} shows that for the VSM, the privacy-leakage and storage rates are equal, which are also equal to the storage-rate for the HSM if $M_D\!=\!1$.
-Consider the points $\displaystyle (R_s^*,R_l^*,R_m^*)$ at the ends of the curves in Fig.~\ref{fig:xyaxisproject} and Fig.~\ref{fig:xzaxisproject} other than the zero points.
-For $(p_E\!=\!0.03,\,p_D\!=\!0.10)$, the privacy-leakage rate $R_l^*$ for the HSM is about $36\%$ less than for the VSM if $M_D\!=\!1$.
-If $M_D\!=\!3$, the storage $R_m^*$ and privacy-leakage $R_l^*$ rates decrease for the HSM and VSM, and $R_l^*$ for the HSM is less than for the VSM although the storage rate $R_m^*$ for the HSM is greater than for the VSM.
-The VSM thus gives pessimistic privacy-leakage rate results.
-Fig.~\ref{fig:xzaxisproject} shows that increasing the number of measurements at the decoder increases the maximum secret key rate $\displaystyle R_s^*$ for the HSM and VSM. $R_s^*$ for the HSM and VSM are equal if $M_D\!=\!1$, but it is about $14\%$ greater for the VSM than for the HSM if $M_D\!=\!3$, $p_E\!=\!0.03$, and $p_D\!=\!0.10$.
-The VSM thus gives over-optimistic secret-key and storage rate results for $M_D\!>1$.
-Thus, designing a code for the wrong model can lead to substantial secrecy leakage.
+At the highest storage-leakage points $\displaystyle (R_m^*,R_l^*)$ in Fig.~\ref{fig:xyaxisproject}, one achieves the maximum secret-key rates $\displaystyle R_s^*$, which corresponds to the highest points in Fig.~\ref{fig:xzaxisproject}.
+Moreover, Fig.~\ref{fig:xyaxisproject} shows that if $M_D\!=\!1$, for the supposed VSM the privacy-leakage and storage rates are equal, and are also equal to the storage rate for the HSM, and the supposed VSM gives pessimistic privacy-leakage rate results.
+Fig.~\ref{fig:xzaxisproject} shows that increasing the number of decoder measurements increases the maximum secret-key rate $\displaystyle R_s^*$ for the HSM and supposed VSM.
+The $R_s^*$ of the HSM and supposed VSM are equal if $M_D\!=\!1$, but the supposed VSM gives over-optimistic secret-key and storage rate results for $M_D\!>1$.
+These comparisons show that designing a code for the supposed VSM can lead to substantial secrecy leakage, which violates (\ref{eq:secrecyconst}), and reliability reduction, which violates (\ref{eq:reliabilityconst}).

+Consider, for instance, the parameters $\big(p_{\text{E}}\!=\!0.03$, $p_{\text{D}}\!=\!0.10$, $M_D\,{=}\,35\big)$.
+For the GS and CS models with the HSM, $R_l^*$ is approximately $3\times10^{-9}$ bits/source-bit.
+The privacy-leakage rate can thus be made small for both models with multiple decoder measurements. $R_m^*$ is approximately $0.194$ bits/source-bit for the GS model, which is smaller than the $0.541$ bits/source-bit obtained for $M_D\!=\!1$.
+We remark that less storage decreases the hardware cost.
+It is not possible for the CS model to give such a small storage rate with multiple decoder measurements since the key is independent of the hidden source.
+Independence of the key results in an additional storage rate, equal to $R_s^*$ that is non-decreasing with respect to $M_D$, to reliably reconstruct the secret key at the decoder.